Is Your Site Ready to Go Live?

 Is your site structure set?

 Make sure all the links in your main, header, and footer navigation are working properly and not pointing to dead pages.
-Click around your site to make sure your readers don't accidentally end up on an empty section or get the dreaded "404 - Page Not Found" error. -
+Click around your site to make sure your readers don't accidentally end up on an empty section or get the dreaded "404 - Page Not Found" error.
+You can create your own custom 404 page that matches your site design if you wish: Using Pages to Create a Custom 404 Page -

 Have you filled in all the Site Settings and Meta Data?

 An important part of you ongoing success is the relevance of your site to the search engines.
-Make sure that all the Site Settings and Meta Data are filled out completely. -
+Make sure that all the Sitewide Settings and Metadata within Metro Publisher are filled out completely.
+For more help with search engine relevance, visit our section SEO section: Search Engine Optimization. -

 Is your content uploaded?

 You can always add more content at any time, but you should have as much of your content as possible up and ready for your readers to find at the time of your launch.
 Web users are very fickle.
-If your site seems empty or unfinished, rarely will new users return to give you a second chance. -
+If your site seems empty or unfinished, rarely will new users return to give you a second chance.
+Here is our extensive help section for all content types: Creating & Exporting Content -

-Make sure that your Homepages and Section/Subsection pages appear full with content.
+Make sure that your Homepages and Section/Subsection layouts appear full of content.
 Web users need to see content to get the impression that your site is relevant and worth visiting.
 If you are struggling to fill your section pages, you might consider consolidating and simplifying your site structure.
-At the very least, hide Sections/Subsections that appear less than full. -
+At the very least, hide Sections/Subsections that appear less than full.
+Here's how to create inviting and engaging layouts: Content Presentation & Layouts -

 Are your graphics and images sized properly?